 Now that we have an idea of the potential of content marketing, it’s time to get going.
-Without a strategic foundation, content activities quickly fizzle out and fail to achieve the desired success.
-But before you even embark on the actual process of production, you need to answer a number of key questions.
+Note that content activities can fizzle out and fail to achieve the desired success.
+So what it needs is a solid strategic foundation to prevent that.
+But before you even embark on the actual process of production, you need to answer some key questions.
 Establish a precise idea of what qualities make your company stand out from the crowd.
 What distinguishes your company from others?
-How would you like to be perceived?
+How do you want people to perceive you?
 Where are your strengths and weaknesses versus competitors?
-Answers to questions like these must be found within the framework of strategic alignment.
+You need answers to questions like these within the framework of strategic alignment.

 1 Know who you are talking to – Buyer Personas

 Try putting yourself in your customers’ shoes and create buyer personas.
-What might their “journey” look like and where can you tie in with value-adding pieces of content?
-Depending on the product, various personas may be interested in them, and you can address key pain points and provide answers to specific business challenges.
-Buyer personas will help develop a more accurate idea of the targeted customers and their issues, allowing for better quality content designed to serve with good advice in the right place.
-To start generating ideas right away, simply download our B2B Buyer Persona Template.
+What might their journey look like and where can you tie in with value-adding pieces of content?
+Depending on the product, you content may be interesting for various personas.
+Address key pain points and provide answers to specific business challenges.
+Buyer personas will help you to develop a more accurate idea of the targeted customers.
+With a clear image of their issues, you will provide better quality content.
+Content designed to serve with good advice in the right place.
+To start generating ideas right away, you can download our B2B Buyer Persona Template.

 2 Where are you talking to them? – Marketing Channels

-While nearly all organizations use some form of social media as part of their content strategy, the decision to do so must be carefully considered.
-The channels differ considerably in terms of audiences and suitable objectives and applications.
-One channel may be promising, primarily to raise brand awareness, while others may be better suited for lead generation.
+Many organizations use some form of social media as part of their content strategy.
+Yet not all of them follow a thorough plan in the process.
+Consider that channels differ: both in terms of their audiences and appropriate targets.
+While one may hold promise for to increase brand awareness, others may be better suited for lead generation.